Thondimuthalum Driksakshiyum: Production

-Initially Pazhoor thought of directing the film himself, before Pothan came on-board.
-About the genre of the film, Pothen said that he is not sure which genre the film falls in, but it surely has the elements of a "family drama".
+Pazhoor initially thought of directing the film himself, before Pothan came on board.
+About the genre of the film, Pothan said that he is not sure which genre the film falls in, but it has the elements of a "family drama".
 For some of the police roles, the film features real-life police officers in the cast.
 Newcomer Nimisha Sajayan was selected from general auditions.
 Principal photography commenced from 7 December 2016 in Kasaragod.
 Other locations include Vaikom and Cherthala.

 Music

 The music and background score for the film is composed by Bijibal, who has previously worked with Dileesh Pothan in Maheshinte Prathikaaram.

 Release

 Thondimuthalum Driksakshiyum was released in India on 30 June 2017.

+Reception

 Critical reception

-Critic Veeyen termed the movie has sardonic wisecracks and the continual cackles, which fundamentally holds the charm of an otherwise unexciting film.
-He closes of by signifying the exceptional intelligence and grace the film has in terms of flow.
+Critic Veeyen noted that sardonic wisecracks and continuous cackles carry the charm of an otherwise unexciting film and praised its intelligent, gracefully flowing narrative.

-Bharadwaj, in the review of the film, stated that "Fahadh Faasil's equal parts lazy and wily trickster acting and Alencier Ley Lopez's character acting as luminously exceptional."
-He praises on the beauty of police office politics that Dileesh & Sajeev was able to portray as the drive that calibrates the film.
+Bharadwaj, in his review of the film, stated that "Fahadh Faasil's equal parts lazy and wily trickster acting and Alencier Ley Lopez's character acting as luminously exceptional."
+He praises the beauty of police office politics that Dileesh and Sajeev were able to portray as the drive that calibrates the film.
 Manorama praises real-life police officer Sibi Thomas for his comedic and yet balanced performance.

-Baradwaj Rangan of Film Companion South wrote "Simply put, Pothan’s films aren’t about the incidents suggested by the titles, but around them.
+Baradwaj Rangan of Film Companion South wrote "Simply put, Pothan's films aren't about the incidents suggested by the titles, but around them.
 Instead of zooming in, narratively speaking, he goes for the wide shot.
 This is a generous approach to filmmaking.
 It says that the main characters are a part of the world around them, and this world needs to be acknowledged as well."

 Director Shekhar Kapur, jury chairman of 65th National Film Awards commented: "Brilliant film, impressive performance.
 First you will think it is a simple film with usual romance and elopement.
 But how subtle are the things introduced in the film?
 The movie takes a serious turn by the end, leaving you appalled.
-I have never seen such an excellent performance by actors,".
+I have never seen such an excellent performance by actors."